We’re lucky enough to receive emails all of the time from our readers with questions about our lifestyle and about travel.

 Florence; I was working in childcare and was teaching pre-school aged children to get them ready for starting school.

-I was also working part-time in Carlo’s mum’s takeaway to earn some extra cash for our big trip.
+I was also working part-time at Carlo’s mum’s takeaway to earn some extra cash for our big trip.

 Carlo; I always had an interest in technology and loved computers but I had no skills in terms of graphic design or anything that I thought could be turned into a money making gig.

 Florence; Em, no, I didn’t even own a laptop!

 What’s your favourite city?